-The Student Activities Office (SAO) works with the Student Senate, campus clubs and organizations to provide a positive collegiate experience for students.
-Working with various campus groups, the SAO assists in the administration and planning of co-curricular activities designed to enhance the classroom experience and to provide opportunities for student leadership development.
-SAO staff assists in various activities including the programming of social, cultural and recreational events, which are organized according to student interest and involvement.
-Such activities have included discounted tickets to cultural events, dances, community service involvement such as blood drives, food and clothing drives and donations to local soup kitchens and hospitals, travel programs to New York, Boston and other locales, museum excursions, art shows, theater trips and many other special events.
+The Student Activities Office (SAO) brings fun, enrichment and involvement to the MxCC campus!
+The office works with the Student Senate, campus clubs and organizations to assist in the administration and planning of co-curricular activities designed to enhance the classroom experience and to provide opportunities for student leadership development.
+SAO staff assists in programming social, cultural and recreational events, which are organized according to student interest and involvement.
+This has included offering discounted tickets to cultural events, hosting dances, as well as organizing travel programs to New York, Boston, museum excursions, art shows, theater trips and many other special events.
+The SAO also encourages community service involvement through blood drives, food and clothing drives, and donations to local soup kitchens and hospitals.

-Collegiate student clubs and organizations include Human Services Student Association, Meriden Club, and Phi Theta Kappa (PTK) Honor Society.
-Club activity levels vary with student interest and new clubs may form as interest warrants.
+Collegiate student clubs and organizations include Human Services Student Association, Meriden Club, and the Phi Theta Kappa (PTK) Honor Society.
+Club activity levels vary with student interest, and students are encouraged to propose new clubs on campus anytime.